Library

 Output

-The return value is a Module System configuration
+The return value is a Module System configuration, including attributes such as config and options.

 mkDeployment